YoobeeWebTutors/javascript-manual/01-what-and-where.md

 ### The Web Browser

-Browsers are simply programs designed to interpret client side code in order to create web pages to display.
+Browsers are simply programs designed to interpret client-side code in order to create web pages to display.
 The code, along with the content, is separated by the browser into four layers:

-Web pages can be broken into four layers:

 1. Content (text, pictures, video, audio) – **Plain Text**
 2. Document Semantics or 'markup' (headings, paragraphs, links, etc.) – **HTML**